-I speak of the orange torii gates, the unique orange figures that are rowed in many numbers and you may have seen the famous gates in the hit movie “Memoirs of a Geisha,” during the scene when the young girl is running through gates, before the movie moves into her adult years.
+I speak of the orange torii gates, the unique orange figures that are rowed in many numbers.
+You may have seen the famous gates in the hit movie “Memoirs of a Geisha,” during the scene when the young girl is running through gates before the movie moves into her adult years.

-The orange Torii gates represent the staple of all holy Shinto sites and Fushimi Inari Shrine has thousands of them on their grounds and eventually will turn into a large hike.
+The orange Torii gates represent the staple of all holy Shinto sites.
+The Fushimi Inari Shrine has thousands of them on its grounds and eventually will turn into a large hike.

-It’s an exhausting hike and I do encourage you to carry plenty of water through your hike, but if you don’t, there are vending machines available throughout, but it does come at an excessive price for a 600ml bottle of water.
+It’s an exhausting hike, and I encourage you to carry plenty of water throughout your hike.
+If you don’t, there are vending machines available throughout, but it does come at an excessive price for a 600ml bottle of water.